 Kansas trailer dealers are required to collect Kansas retailers’ sales tax (state and local sales taxes) when the purchaser takes possession of a trailer in Kansas.
-The dealer will provide the purchaser with the same sales tax receipt (ST-8 or DST-8 (electronic version)) as a motor vehicle dealer.
+The dealer will provide the purchaser with the same sales tax receipt (DST-8 (electronic version)) as a motor vehicle dealer.
 This rule applies even when the purchaser is a bona fide resident of another state and the trailer will be removed from Kansas and registered in another state.
 (Only motor vehicles, semi-trailers, pole trailers and aircraft can be purchased by nonresidents exempt from Kansas sales tax.)

 EXAMPLE: Bill, a resident of Missouri, buys a motorcycle trailer from a Kansas dealer.
 Even though the trailer will be removed from Kansas within 10 days of the purchase date and will be registered and tagged in Missouri, Kansas retailers’ sales tax must be collected on the trailer by the Kansas dealer.
 (Had Bill also purchased a motorcycle from the same dealer, there would be no Kansas sales tax on the motorcycle because it qualifies for a 10-day drive-out permit.)